codewars/docs/content/authoring/kata/create-first-kata.md

 #### Preloaded

 The preloaded code block is an optional feature that you can use if you need it.
 The code from the preloaded snippet cannot be edited by the user, but it's available for all other snippets (solution and tests) to use.
-Its useful for when you want to load some code that mimics an API that your kata is based around.
-Its also useful if you want to define some code that needs to be used within the solution, but shouldn't be editable within the solution itself.
+It's useful for when you want to load some code that mimics an API that your kata is based around.
+It's also useful if you want to define some code that needs to be used within the solution, but shouldn't be editable within the solution itself.
 For example, it can contain classes or constants which should be common for both solution and tests.

 Working with preloaded code is sometimes tricky, and that's why a set of [guidelines](/authoring/guidelines/preloaded/) related to this particular snipped has been created.